CYPLP and Creative Industries

 ●Sensitizing citizens on the benefits of following the rule of law, promote democracy norms and advancing good governance.

-●Advancing digital rights of Nigerians.
+●Advancing digital safety and rights of Nigerians.

 (Training workshop for non state actors in security)